 no knives larger than those legal to carry in the state of MA, and please, I don't believe I'm having to say this, PLEASE don't stab anyone with them.
 I realize that most stabbings are done by friends and family, and there will be no anti stabbing police in attendance, but please just don't stab.
 If you are feeling "stabby" please stay home.

 Also, to be clear I am asking anyone with a larger penis than I have to stay home.
 That goes for sausage, please leave all sausage and cured meat home.
 I know most places don't have a hard and fast cured meat policy, but we do, that's just how much we care.
 Amended 5-22-22 I love ham and bacon, they are not only welcomed, but encouraged at FetCamp.
 This rule is aimed at Salami, Suprasada, and other Italian cured meats.

 Drug and Alcohol Policy

 FetCamp does not condone the use of illegal drugs and there is a strict “no drugs on the property” rule in effect.
-Regardless of legality in your state, While Cannabis in Massachusetts is illegal for recreational use, we are following Federal law, as well as are respecting the rules of our rented venue.
+While Cannabis in Massachusetts is legal for recreational use, we are following Federal law, as well as are respecting the rules of our rented venue.
 Cannabis is not allowed at camp!
 It will not be tolerated and may result in expulsion from the event.
 We are guests here and as such must abide by the rules.
 We are not here to make a personal statement as that is irrelevant with regard to the wishes of management.